 England and Wales

-A liability order gives the local authority permission to take further action on unpaid council tax.
+A liability order gives the council permission to take further action on unpaid council tax.
+This is how the process works:

 • Your council tax was paid in full before the hearing date